XactSystems/js-routing-bundle/README.md

 framework:
     ...
-    # If you havn't already enabled the Symfony Serializer
+    # If you haven't already enabled the Symfony Serializer
     serializer: { enabled: true }
 ```